franzmohr/hpconf/README.md

 ## Installation

-The package is only available via GitHub:
+The package is currently only available via GitHub:

 ```r
 # install.packages("devtools")